puppetlabs-toy-chest/puppetlabs-azure/README.md

    }
    ~~~

-   > Attention: due to [HC-82](https://tickets.puppetlabs.com/browse/HC-82), please make sure that the file is saved as UTF-8 without a byte order mark (BOM).
-Otherwise it will be parsed incorrectly.
+   > Attention: Make sure to have at least hocon 1.1.2 installed on windows.
+Before you would have had to make sure to make sure that the `azure.conf` was encoded as UTF-8 without a byte order mark (BOM).
+See [HC-82](https://tickets.puppetlabs.com/browse/HC-82), and [HC-83](https://tickets.puppetlabs.com/browse/HC-83) for technical details.
+Starting with hocon 1.1.2, UTF-8 with and without BOM are both working now.

    Or, with the Resource Management API: